Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Introduction

 \section{Introduction}

 Understanding the mathematical relationships among variables in a physical system is an integral component of the scientific process.
-Symbolic regression aims to identify these relationships by searching over the space of tractable mathematical expressions to best fit a dataset.
-Specifically, given a dataset $(X, y)$, where each point $X_i \in \mathbb{R}^n$ and $y_i \in \mathbb{R}$, symbolic regression aims to identify a function $f : \mathbb{R}^n \rightarrow \mathbb{R}$ that best fits the dataset, where the functional form of $f$ is a tractable mathematical expression.

-The resulting expression may be readily interpretable and/or provide useful scientific insights simply by inspection.
+Symbolic regression aims to identify these relationships by searching over the space of tractable (i.e. concise, closed-form) mathematical expressions to best fit a dataset.
+Specifically, given a dataset $(X, y)$, where each point $X_i \in \mathbb{R}^n$ and $y_i \in \mathbb{R}$, symbolic regression aims to identify a function $f : \mathbb{R}^n \rightarrow \mathbb{R}$ that best fits the dataset, where the functional form of $f$ is a short mathematical expression.
+The resulting expression can be readily interpreted and/or provide useful scientific insights simply by inspection.
 In contrast, conventional regression imposes a single model structure that is fixed during training, often chosen to be expressive (e.g. a neural network) at the expense of being easily interpretable.

+Symbolic regression exhibits several unique features that make it an excellent test problem for benchmarking automated machine learning (AutoML) and program synthesis methods: (1) there exist well-established, challenging benchmark problems with stringent success criteria \citep{white2013better}; (2) there exist well-established baseline methods (most notably, the Eureqa algorithm \citep{schmidt2009distilling}); and (3) the reward function is computationally expedient, allowing sufficient experiment replicates to achieve statistical significance.
+Most other AutoML tasks, e.g. neural architecture search (NAS), do not exhibit these features; in fact, even simply \textit{evaluating} the efficiency of the discrete search itself is a known challenge within NAS \citep{yu2019evaluating}.
-However, the space of mathematical expressions is discrete (in model structure) and continuous (in model parameters), growing exponentially with the length of the expression, rendering symbolic regression an extremely challenging machine learning problem.

-Given the large and combinatorial search space, traditional approaches to symbolic regression typically utilize evolutionary algorithms, especially genetic programming (GP) \citep{koza1992genetic, back2018evolutionary}.
+The space of mathematical expressions is discrete (in model structure) and continuous (in model parameters), growing exponentially with the length of the expression, rendering symbolic regression a challenging machine learning problem---thought to be NP-hard \citep{lu2016using}.
+Given this large, combinatorial search space, traditional approaches to symbolic regression typically utilize evolutionary algorithms, especially genetic programming (GP) \citep{koza1992genetic, schmidt2009distilling, back2018evolutionary}.
 In GP-based symbolic regression, a population of mathematical expressions is ``evolved'' using evolutionary operations like selection, crossover, and mutation to improve a fitness function.
 While GP can be effective, it is also known to scale poorly to larger problems and to exhibit high sensitivity to hyperparameters.